-Mr Chau King Fai, Philip was appointed as an Independent Director of our Company in May 2019.
+Mr Chau King Fai was appointed as an Independent Director of our Company in May 2019.
 He is currently the managing director of Grand Moore Capital Limited.
 Mr Chau has over 30 years of experience in banking and corporate finance, with senior positions held in several major international banks.
 He was involved in numerous corporate finance transactions including flotation of various companies on stock exchanges in Hong Kong and the PRC, fund raising exercises of listed companies in the secondary market, and financial advisory work of various nature for public and private companies in the Greater China region.

 Mr Chau is a responsible officer for type 6 regulated activities under the Hong Kong Securities and Futures Commission.
 He holds a Bachelor's Degree in Business Administration majoring in finance from the Chinese University of Hong Kong.
-Mr Chau will be due for re- election as a director of our Company at the forthcoming annual general meeting of our Company.
+Mr Chau was last re-elected as a director of our Company on 30 October 2020.